 Gibraltar is a self-governing British overseas territory.
 The role of the UK Ministry of Defence, which at one time was Gibraltar's main source of income, has declined, with today's economy mainly based on shipping, tourism, financial services, and the Internet.
 Gibraltar (Overseas Territory of the UK) is in South Western Europe, bordering the Strait of Gibraltar, which links the Mediterranean Sea and the North Atlantic Ocean, on the southern coast of Spain.
 The climate is mediterranean with mild winters and warm summers.
-A narrow coastal lowland borders the Rock of Gibraltar.
-The official language is German.
-There are many regional accents and dialects, standard German is understood everywhere.
-English and French are also spoken in the country's western states while Russian is spoken in eastern states.
-Locals will appreciate an effort to express basic courtesies in German.
+The official language is English.
+Most local people also speak Spanish.
+Besides English and Spanish, there are also some residents who speak Arabic.
+The local dialect, called Llanito, which is a mixture between Andalusian Spanish and English, is also widely spoken.
 The main religion is Christianity.
 The economy of Gibraltar is managed and controlled by the Government of Gibraltar.
 Whilst being part of the European Union, the British overseas territory of Gibraltar has a separate legal jurisdiction from the United Kingdom and enjoys a different tax system.
 Gibraltar has historically been an important base for the British Armed Forces and is the site of a Royal Navy base.
+Gibraltarians are generally polite and friendly towards expatriates.
+Expatriate business dress is formal.
 The security risk for expatriates in Gibraltar is low.
 Risks include low levels of petty crime such as pickpocketing and theft, particularly in tourist areas.
-The population in Gibraltar is 0.03 Mil (2014 est.), while the inflation rate is 2.8% (2014 est.).
+The currency of Gibraltar is the Gibraltar Pound (GIP).
+Bank of England issued notes and UK coins are accepted, and circulate mixed with locally issued notes and coins of the same value in pounds and pence.
+Change is normally given in Sterling.
+Major credit cards are widely accepted in Gibraltar.
+Medical facilities are good, however some emergency treatment may require transfer to Spain, and the cost of treatment for expatriates from outside the EU can be high.
+The population of Gibraltar is 32,200 (2019 est.), while the inflation rate (CPI) is 0.7% for Gibraltar as at October 2019.
+Xpatulator Hypothetical Tax for Gibraltar is based on the current personal income tax rate which is a flat rate of 20%.

 Cost Of Living